Advanced Plant EXperiments 03-1 (APEX-03-1) - 08.20.14

-- Time between launch and installation into ABRS GFP Imager: 7-12 days
+Time between launch and installation into VEGGIE: 7-12 days

 Experiment run duration: 14 days

-ABRS will be prepared for the APEX-02-1 experiment by filling the ABRS water reservoir and installing the ABRS Air Filter Cartridge.
-Six petri plates will be removed from Cold Stowage and transferred to the ABRS GFP Imager.
-White light images will be recorded every two hours and downlinked on a daily basis.
-After an experiment duration of 7 days, GFP Imager will be removed from ABRS and transferred to the Maintenance Work Area for the harvest activity.
-The imaged petri plate will be removed from the GFP Imager and the remaining five petri plates will remain installed in the GFP Imager and transferred back to ABRS.
-The imaged petri plate will be photographed and harvested.
-The harvest activity will require the crewmember to use forceps to pull the plants from the agar surface on the petri plate.
-The plants will be placed into two KFTs and actuated to deliver the Glutaraldehyde chemical preservative to the plants.
-The KFTs will be transferred to +4°C in MELFI.
-After an experiment duration of 14 days, the GFP Imager will again be removed from ABRS and transferred to the Maintenance Work Area for the final harvest activity.
-Two Glutaraldehyde KFTs and eight RNALater KFTs will be used to harvest the five remaining petri plates.
-The two additional Glutaraldehyde KFTs will be transferred to +4°C and the eight RNALater KFTs will be transferred to -80°C in MELFI.
-At the conclusion of the second harvest, a second APEX-02 experiment (APEX-02-2) will be installed into ABRS.
-The Water Refill Kit will return at ambient and the KFTs will return at +4°C (Glutaraldehyde) and -20°C (RNALater).
+VEGGIE is prepared for the APEX-03-1 experiment by installing petri plate holders.
+Six petri plates are removed from Cold Stowage and transferred to VEGGIE.
+After an experiment duration of 7 days, the first set of petri plates is removed from VEGGIE and transferred to the Maintenance Work Area for the harvest activity.
+The harvest activity requires the crewmember to use forceps to pull the plants from the agar surface on the petri plate.
+The plants are placed into KFTs and actuated to deliver the Paraformaldehyde Glutaraldehyde, or RNALater chemical preservative to the plants.
+The KFTs are then transferred to cold stowage.
+After an experiment duration of 14 days, the second set of petri plates are removed from VEGGIE and transferred to the Maintenance Work Area for the final harvest activity.
+In total, four Paraformaldehyde Glutaraldehyde KFTs and four RNALater KFTs are used to harvest the APEX-03-1 petri plates.
+The Paraformaldehyde Glutaraldehyde KFTs are transferred to cold stowage at +4°C, and the RNALater KFTs are transferred to cold stowage at -80°C in MELFI.
+The KFTs return to earth at +4°C (Paraformaldehyde Glutaraldehyde) and -20°C (RNALater).

 Ground Based Results Publications